ktindiana/sphinxval/CONTRIBUTING.rst

   git status

   # 2. fetch the new stuff from upstream
-  git fetch upstream
+  git fetch upstream main

   # 3. Rebase your current work to the head of upstream main
-  git rebase main
+  git rebase upstream/main
   # if there were conflicts, resolve them

   # Push your updates to your personal repository.